MicrosoftDocs/win32/desktop-src/SecCertEnroll/pkcs--10-extensions.md

 ---
-Description: 'Extensions are included in a PKCS \#10 certificate request by adding them to the attributes field of the CertificationRequestInfo structure shown in the following ASN.1 syntax example.
-For more information, see the Attributes topic.' ms.assetid: '26fa8476-a0ad-4114-a1e7-ed3d4fc9d30e'
+Description: Extensions are included in a PKCS \#10 certificate request by adding them to the attributes field of the CertificationRequestInfo structure shown in the following ASN.1 syntax example.
+For more information, see the Attributes topic. ms.assetid: 26fa8476-a0ad-4114-a1e7-ed3d4fc9d30e
-title: 'PKCS \#10 Extensions'
+title: PKCS \#10 Extensions
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # PKCS \#10 Extensions